 Emergency and Non-Emergency Contact Information

-For all emergencies, contact Police, Fire, and EMS by dialing 9-1-1.
+For all emergencies, contact Police, Fire, and EMS by dial 9-1-1.

 For non-emergencies dial 3-1-1, or contact the Newport Beach Police Department directly at 949-644-3681.